Indirect vs Direct Sales: How To Make Them Work in Tandem

-One of the biggest benefits is the lower upfront costs associated with indirect sales.
+One of the most significant benefits is the lower upfront costs associated with indirect sales.

 One good example of indirect sales would be that of a reseller like Dell Technologies.
 You can apply to join the Dell Technologies Partner Program ecosystem and resell products to the market, adding a unique service or building a cloud service platform powered as-a-service with them.